Dancehall pop: Dancehall pop in the 2010s

 The fusion of electronic dance music and dancehall pop arose in the 2010s under the name "tropical house", a term coined by Australian DJ Thomas Jack in 2014.
 Tropical house is characterised by its steady 120 beats per minute, using slower rhythms from the dancehall, reggae, and soca genres to create a "melo island vibe".
-Pop-hit "Sorry" (2016), by Canadian singer Justin Bieber was listed as a "tropical house" dance track by US magazine Rolling Stones because of its "tonal similarities" to some Caribbean music.
-Electronic Dance Music artists such as Kygo, Skrillex, and Major Lazer have all been identified as tropical house artists who utilise digitised instrumental rhythms from dancehall and soca––such as "synthesized pan flutes and marimbas".
-The electronic dance trio, Major Lazer, are seen as "genre-blending" DJ's who draw inspiration from dancehall rhythms, aiming to introduce international waves of music to a mainstream audience.
-The group, consisting of American DJ Diplo, Trinidadian DJ Jillionaire, and Jamaican-American DJ Walshy Fire.
-The trio released multiple dancehall pop and tropical house tracks featuring mainstream pop-stars, the most popular being "Lean On" (2015) featuring Danish singer MØ and "Cold Water" (2016) featuring Justin Bieber, which both earned top 3 spots on the US Billboard Hot 100.
+Pop hit "Sorry" (2016) by Canadian singer Justin Bieber was listed as a "tropical house" dance track by US magazine Rolling Stone because of its "tonal similarities" to some Caribbean music.
+Electronic dance music artists such as Kygo, Skrillex, and Major Lazer have all been identified as tropical house artists who utilise digitised instrumental rhythms from dancehall and soca––such as "synthesized pan flutes and marimbas".
+The electronic dance trio Major Lazer, consisting of American DJ Diplo, Trinidadian DJ Jillionaire, and Jamaican-American DJ Walshy Fire, are seen as "genre-blending" DJs who draw inspiration from dancehall rhythms, aiming to introduce international waves of music to a mainstream audience.
+The trio released multiple dancehall pop and tropical house tracks featuring mainstream pop stars, the most popular being "Lean On" (2015) featuring Danish singer MØ and "Cold Water" (2016) featuring Justin Bieber, which both earned top 3 spots on the US Billboard Hot 100.
 The genre has also received critiques for being a "whitewashed" genre that has appropriated the sounds of dancehall and reggae without recognising its Jamaican history.